nicholaswilde/recipes/docs/desserts/cake/galette-des-rois.md

 - 1 baking sheet
 - 1 fork

-## :pencil: Instructions
+## :pencil: Instructions - Crust

 ### Step 1

-To make the crust: Weigh your all-purpose flour; or measure it by gently spooning it into a cup, then sweeping off any excess.
+Weigh your all-purpose flour; or measure it by gently spooning it into a cup, then sweeping off any excess.
 Whisk together the flour, salt, and baking powder.
 Cut the cold unsalted butter into pats, and work it into the flour mixture until it's unevenly crumbly, with larger bits of butter remaining intact.